BRICK-AI-ORG/brickai/README.md

-# Task App: Fullstack SaaS Project Tutorial 2025
+# BrickAI Property Hub: Fullstack SaaS Project Tutorial 2025

-A full-stack SaaS task management application built with Next.js and Supabase, featuring AI-powered task labeling, image attachments, and Stripe subscriptions.
+A full-stack SaaS application built with Next.js and Supabase, featuring AI-powered labeling, image attachments, and Stripe subscriptions.

 - Specific tutorial documents can be found in the `/tutorial` folder.
 - Project design and spec can be found at [tutorial/PROJECT_DESIGN.md](tutorial/PROJECT_DESIGN.md).